The Untold Story of the Witches of Oz. |

 Madame Morrible appears, revealing that she works for the Wizard as his press secretary, surprising both Glinda and Elphaba.
 Madame Morrible carries the Grimmerie, a book of spells which only the magically gifted can read.
 She gives it to Elphaba, and the Wizard requests her to cast a levitation spell on his monkey servant, Chistery, so that he might be able to watch the birds better.
 Elphaba, to the Wizard and Madame Morrible's amazement and delight, can read the book.

 The spell works, but Chistery ends up sprouting a pair of wings, much to Elphaba's horror.
-The Wizard reveals a cage full of winged monkeys whom Elphaba has enchanted.
-The Wizard plans to use them as spies, flying throughout Oz to stop any rebel Animal's behaviour.
+The Wizard then reveals a flock of winged monkeys whom Elphaba has enchanted, and he plans to use them as spies, flying throughout Oz to stop any rebel Animal's behaviour.
 He explains that Elphaba and Glinda will now become very powerful.
 Glinda is quite taken in by the offer, but Elphaba is disgusted when she realizes that the Wizard has no power and has been the cause of all the Animals' mistreatment.
 She runs off with the Grimmerie, and Glinda and the Wizard's guards rush after her.

 Elphaba runs to the highest room in the Wizard's tower.
 Glinda catches up and tells her that she thinks she is being melodramatic and stupid, and that she has, perhaps, now ruined any chance she might have had of becoming partners with the Wizard.
 Elphaba tells Glinda that she thinks she is foolish and shallow to sacrifice her principles to be famous.